stfnhmplr/homebridge-denon-marantz-avr/README.md

 # Homebridge-Denon
-homebridge-plugin for Denon AVR control with Apple-Homekit.
+homebridge-plugin for Denon and Marantz AVR control with Apple-Homekit.
 Works with most Denon AVR since 2011.

 #Installation
 Follow the instruction in [NPM](https://www.npmjs.com/package/homebridge) for the homebridge server installation.
 The plugin is published through [NPM](https://www.npmjs.com/package/homebridge-denon) and should be installed "globally" by typing: